Graduate Department of

 College of Fine Arts

-Chair: Adam Jolles; Professors: Freiberg, Neuman, Weingarden; Associate Professors: Bearor, Carrasco, Jolles, Jones, Leitch; Assistant Professors: Bauer, Niell; Assistant Teaching Professor: Killian; Instructional Support Specialist III: Hudson; Professors Emeriti: Draper, Gerson, Nasgaard, Rose; Courtesy Professors: de Grummond, Emmerson, Lee, Palladino-Craig, Pfaff, Pohl, Pullen
+Chair: Lorenzo Pericolo; Professors: Neuman, Pericolo; Associate Professors: Bearor, Carrasco, Dowell, Jolles, Jones, Leitch, Niell; Assistant Professors: Bick, Killian, Loic; Instructional Support Specialist III: Hudson; Professors Emeriti: Draper, Freiberg, Gerson, Nasgaard, Rose, Weingarden; Courtesy Professors: Berry, de Grummond, Emmerson, Lee, McLane, Pfaff, Pullen

-The Department of Art History is supported by a rich array of resources, including classrooms, seminar rooms and a teaching lab fully equipped for multimedia presentations and a media center under the direction of a full-time curator.
+The Department of Art History is supported by a rich array of resources, including classrooms, seminar rooms, a teaching lab fully equipped for multimedia presentations, and a media center under the direction of a full-time curator.
 The media center houses a comprehensive collection of digital resources, including a database of more than 45,000 images.
 Additionally, the School of Art and Design Library includes over 6,500 art-related books.
 The University library holdings are extensive and include a rare book and facsimile collection.
 The library supports many electronic resources and an excellent interlibrary loan division.
-The resources of the Ringling Museum Library are also available.
+The resources of the Ringling Museum Library as well as those held by other state universities in Florida are also available.

 The University Museum of Fine Arts houses several permanent collections and is used for temporary exhibitions.
 The University administers the Ringling Museum in Sarasota, with its internationally known collection of European and Asian art.
 Internships are available at each of the Florida State University's museums.

-Students have the opportunity to pursue independent research at the Florida State University Study Centers in Florence, London, Panama, Paris, and Valencia.
+Students have the opportunity to pursue independent research at the Florida State University Study Centers in Florence, London, Panamá, and Valencia.
 The Florence program is used extensively by students of the history of art for the study of the Italian language and arts and for archival work.
-The London Study Center offers opportunities for teaching assistantships and for internships at major London museums.
-The Paris program hosts a specialized program in art history taught by the Art History department faculty.
-Archaeological experience is available at the Etruscan and Roman sites of Cetamura del Chianti and Poggio delle Civitelle at San Venanzo, the University’s field school excavations in Italy.
+The London and Valencia Study Centers offer opportunities for teaching assistantships and for internships at major museums.
+Department of Art History faculty also teach a specialized program in art history in Paris.
+Archaeological experience is available at the Etruscan and Roman sites of Cetamura del Chianti and Poggio delle Civitelle at San Venanzo, the University's field school excavations in Italy.

-The department sponsors an annual Symposium in the History of Art for graduate students attending universities nationwide.
-Students are chosen to present papers during a two-day series of meetings, and these papers may be submitted for publication in Athanor, a journal for graduate students in art history sponsored by the Art History Department and the College of Visual Arts, Theatre and Dance.
+The department sponsors an annual Art History Graduate Symposium for graduate students attending universities nationwide.
+Students are chosen to present papers during a two-day series of meetings, and these papers may be submitted for publication in Athanor, a journal for graduate students in art history sponsored by the Art History Department and the College of Fine Arts.
 Each year a distinguished art historian is invited to participate in the symposium and to deliver the keynote address.

 In addition to the Doctor of Philosophy (PhD) in the history and criticism of art, the department offers two Master of Arts degrees: the MA in the History and Criticism of Art and the MA in Museum and Cultural Heritage Studies.
 Applicants who already hold a MA in art history may apply for admission to the PhD program.